This post may contain affiliate links. Read my disclosure policy here.

 Homemade Chalk Recipe:

-- Fill each up with about 3/4 cup of water.
+Fill each cup up with about 3/4 cup of water.

-- You can layer different colors in the molds, just don’t mix them up.
-It does dry really with really cool swirls in it!
+You can layer different colors in the molds, just don’t mix them up.
+It does dry with really cool swirls in it!

 The colors are vibrant, bright, and so fun to use!
 My kids love this chalk and we have a great time using it!
 I love to make this homemade chalk recipe because you can control how bright the colors are by adding more paint.My kids love to make homemade chalk!
 Click To Tweet